EarlPitts/bitcoin-privacy/demo.md

 - Transactions per day: 264.000
 - Blockchain size: 400GB
-- Total number of transactions: 725.000
+- Total number of transactions: 725.000 million
 - Most bitcoin belongs to early "hoarders":
     - These "sink" addresses never spent their coins (2013)
 - In the early stages, there was only hoarding